Editor’s note: This post was last updated on February 24, 2026.

 8. Parking Spots or Office Perks

-Designate preferred parking spaces or workspace arrangements for top performers on a rotating basis.
-Small daily conveniences signal ongoing appreciation and provide visible recognition that colleagues notice.
-These perks require no budget but create tangible value for recipients.
+Offer preferred parking or workspace perks to top performers on a rotating basis.
+Small daily conveniences signal ongoing appreciation.
+They require no budget but create real value.

 Strategic Recognition Investments